Ph.D. Candidate (ABD)

 Fields: Public History, African American History, Modern U.S. History

 Faculty: Samuel Redman, Barbara Krauthamer, Traci Parker (Afro-American Studies), Martha Biondi (Northwestern University)

 Education: B.A.
 History, University at Albany (2014); M.A.
 Public History, University at Albany (2015)

-My academic interests include the social and cultural history of the modern United States, specifically sociopolitical activism, student power, and youth counterculture during the 1960s and 1970s.
+My research interests include the social and cultural history of the modern United States, specifically sociopolitical activism, student power, and transformations to higher education during the 1960s and 1970s.
 My dissertation examines intersections of Black women’s activism in higher education during the Civil Rights and Black Power Movements.
 I also interrogate how spaces of higher education are utilized to advance ideals of Black intellectualism, resistance, identity, and self-determination.

 Currently at UMass, I work as the Graduate Assistant for the Office of Inclusion and Engagement within the Graduate School.
 I also serve on the Status on Diversity Council, a Faculty Senate committee tasked with representing the needs of underrepresented populations on campus.
 I am also continuing my dissertation research through two fellowship programs: the W.E.B.
 Du Bois Graduate Student Fellowship, and the Research Enhancement and Leadership (REAL) Fellowship.